wavefrontHQ/docs/pages/doc/wavefront_api.md

 ## API SDKs

-Wavefront provides SDKs in several languages for accessing the Wavefront API.
-Wavefront also provides integrations for supplying language-specific metrics:
+Wavefront provides SDKs in several languages for accessing the Wavefront API and integrations for sending metrics from applications written in Go and Java:

 <table style="width: 100%;">
 <colgroup>